 "Woods is a compelling young musician with a formidable technique and inspiring interpretations.
 His performances consistently reach the highest levels of artistry."

 A native of St. Louis, Woods has enjoyed success in numerous distinguished competitions, including the Verona International Piano Competition, The American Prize, and the Artist Presentation Society Auditions.
 Following his debut concerto performance at age eighteen, he maintains an extensive concerto repertoire, from Liszt and Tchaikovsky's First Concerti to Beethoven's Fifth, Brahms' Second, and Rachmaninoff's Third.
-Woods has since performed with such ensembles as the Manassas Symphony Orchestra, the Southeast Missouri Symphony, the University City Symphony Orchestra, and the Southern Illinois Symphony.
+Woods has since performed with such ensembles as the Manassas Symphony Orchestra, the Southeast Missouri Symphony, the Belleville Philharmonic, the University City Symphony Orchestra, and the Southern Illinois Symphony.

 Woods holds degrees from Vanderbilt University, University of Missouri - Kansas City, and Shenandoah University.
 Past mentors include Craig Nies, Robert Weirich, Stanislav Ioudenitch, Donna Vince, and Margaret Kitto.
 In 2021, Woods completed the Artist Diploma Program at The Royal Conservatory's Glenn Gould School, where he studied on full scholarship with legendary Irish pianist and Beethoven interpreter John O'Conor.